Turacos, Go-away-birds and Plaintain-eaters

 They are fruit eaters and therefore important for the dispersal of seeds.

 Some species look quite alike but in general their distribution areas don’t overlap.
-So for each species you have to travel to an other destination.
+So for each species you have to travel to a different destination.
+From the coast to highland forests, Kakamega Rainforest, Masai Mara, Serengeti a.o.

 To give you as actual information as possible we use Avibase, the books “Birds of South of the Sahara”, “Birds of East Africa”, “Birds of Kenya and Northern Tanzania”.
 Then we put the most characteristic information to the photo.